myprizepicks/pgbouncer-docker/README.md

 You can find the available tags on the [GitHub Packages page](https://github.com/icoretech/pgbouncer-docker/pkgs/container/pgbouncer-docker) for this repository.

+Upon start the image will look for `/etc/pgbouncer/pgbouncer.ini`.

 ## 📄 License

 The Docker images and the code in this repository are released under [MIT License](LICENSE).